qnbs/Codex/README.md

 -   **🎨 AI-Powered Visualizations:** Each article section can be enhanced with a unique, AI-generated image (`imagen-4.0-generate-001`).
 Customize the visual style (Photorealistic, Artistic, Vintage, etc.).

+-   **🎬 AI-Powered Video Generation:** Bring concepts to life by generating a short video clip (`veo-2.0-generate-001`) for any article section based on its image prompt.

 -   **✏️ AI-Powered Image Editing:** Edit any generated image directly within the article.
 Hover over an image, click the edit icon, and enter a text prompt (e.g., "Change the season to winter") to modify the image with `gemini-2.5-flash-image-preview`.

 -   **🔍 Interactive Text Tools:** Highlight any text in the article to instantly bring up a pop-up with three options: